PATIN-A Blog – Based on Experience

 It stems originally from 'Dyes of London'.
 The name of the brand was formed with the first letters: DYes of LONdon , and is pronounced the English way, of course: [ˈdīlən]

-For that purpose, we recommend DYLON Machine Dyes - they can dye your jeans the most beautiful colours.
+We recommend for that DEKA Machine Dyes - they will dye your favourite jeans the most beautiful colours.

 But please bear in mind: